CumulusNetworks/docs/content/cumulus-linux/Layer-3/Address-Resolution-Protocol-ARP.md

 product: Cumulus Linux
 version: '4.0'
 ---
 Address Resolution Protocol (ARP) is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given network layer address.
-ARP is defined by [RFC 826](https://tools.ietf.org/html/rfc826).
+ARP is defined by {{<exlink url="https://tools.ietf.org/html/rfc826" text="RFC 826">}}.
 The Cumulus Linux ARP implementation differs from standard Debian Linux ARP behavior in a few ways because Cumulus Linux is an operating system for routers/switches rather than servers.

 ## Standard Debian ARP Behavior and the Tunable ARP Parameters